What is a SWOT analysis & how do I do one?

 - Exploring Corporate Strategy: Text & Cases Gerry Johnson, Kevan Scholes, Richard Whittington.
 Prentice Hall.
 (UK £ / US$)

 We’ve led workshops on both PEST and SWOT analysis at competitive intelligence conferences in Europe and the USA.
 We have also prepared a more in-depth white paper on both PEST and SWOT analysis.
 The key thing when carrying out either a PEST or SWOT analysis is to ensure that the results are objective – and often a perspective external to the organisation can help with this.
-For help with either PEST or SWOT analyses, contact us.
+For help with either PEST or SWOT analyses, contact us on the form below (with topic marketing / strategy planning).

 Note: This FAQ is based on an article originally published in the Strategic & Competitive Intelligence Professional‘s membership magazine (Competitive Intelligence Magazine – Jul-Aug 2002)